 The primary outcome of the study was progression-free survival (PFS).
 At 12 months, PFS was 48% for the combination compared with 36% for nivolumab alone.
+At 19.3 months median follow-up, the median PFS was 10.2 months for nivolumab + relatlimab and 4.6 months for nivolumab alone.
 Overall survival rates at 24 months were 64% for nivolumab + relatlimab vs 58% for nivolumab alone.